Busy Hornets select Williams, trade Duren in NBA draft - WHIZ News

 That led to the decision to fire head coach James Borrego.

-Charlotte entered the NBA draft without a head coach in place, leaving general manager Mitch Kupchak to handle all draft day decisions.
+Charlotte entered the NBA draft without a head coach in place, leaving Kupchak to handle all draft day decisions.

 Golden State assistant Kenny Atkinson had agreed to a four-year contract to become the team’s next head coach, but backed out of the deal after the Warriors defeated the Boston Celtics to win the NBA championship.
 That forced Hornets owner Michael Jordan to reopen the team’s coaching search, which is ongoing.